-North Central College, in its 151st year, is a selective comprehensive liberal arts college of 3000 students located 28 miles west of Chicago in Naperville, IL.
+North Central College, founded in 1861, is a selective comprehensive liberal arts college of 3000 students located 28 miles west of Chicago in Naperville, IL.
 The College is committed to recruiting and supporting a diverse community of faculty of outstanding caliber, recognizing excellence in teaching and scholarship within a department and division structure along with opportunity for integrative and collaborative work in such areas as general education, interdisciplinary majors and minors, the honors programs, international short term and term-length study away curricular programs, and undergraduate research.
 Faculty are supported by

 - an ambitious faculty development program, including a range of internal summer funding opportunities